Girardoni air rifle: History and use

 Around 1803, one of the Girardoni rifles wound up in Philadelphia, where an aide to President Thomas Jefferson, Captain Meriwether Lewis acquired the piece.
-Lewis stated in his journals that he purchased the airgun, but not when or where he did so.
-Lewis took the gun with him on the Lewis and Clark Expedition (1803-06), and used it in demonstrations that they performed for nearly every Native American tribe they encountered on the expedition.
+Lewis stated in his journals that he purchased the air gun, but not when or where he did so.
+Lewis took the gun with him on the Lewis and Clark Expedition (1803-1806), and used it in demonstrations that they performed for nearly every Native American tribe they encountered on the expedition.
 Some scholars have argued that the airgun carried by Merriwether Lewis was not a Girardoni, but a Lukens, made by Isaiah Lukens of Philadelphia.
 However, Colonel Thomas Rodney wrote the following on 8 September 1803: "Visited Captain [Lewis's] barge.
 He [showed] us his air gun which fired 22 times at one charge."
-All Lukens's known airguns were single-shot muzzleloaders, not repeaters, making it very likely that Lewis's gun was a Girardoni, the only repeating airgun of the time.
-Lewis fired the airgun at least 16 times to demonstrate it to various Native American tribes.
+All Lukens's known air guns were single-shot muzzleloaders, not repeaters, making it very likely that Lewis's gun was a Girardoni, the only repeating airgun of the time.
+Lewis fired the air gun on at least 16 occasions to demonstrate it to various Native American tribes.
 On 24 January 1806, Lewis wrote "My air gun also astonishes them very much, they cannot comprehend it's shooting so often and without powder; and think that it is great medicine."